 - limiting alcohol intake: average one drink per day

 - not smoking

 Here’s to a peaceful mind and a strong, healthy body!
-And remember to wear a mask and practice social distancing.
 We’re in this together.